Skip to Content

 While all the Cape Breton camping spots provide great amenities and access to a variety of hiking trails, we have a definite favorite.

-The three reservable Cape Breton Highlands National Park Campgrounds have washrooms, hot showers, kitchen shelters, and picnic tables.
+The four reservable Cape Breton Highlands National Park Campgrounds have washrooms, hot showers, kitchen shelters, and picnic tables.

 Types of Camping in Cape Breton Highlands National Park